The Pros and Cons of Penny Stocks

 Are penny stocks small companies just getting started, or have they been overlooked or undervalued by investors, and can multiply a small investment in a short time frame?
 Yes.

 You've probably heard about old widows being swindled out of their retirement savings.
-Perhaps you knew of someone (which may have been you) buying some risky investment because the story was compelling, but now the shares are worthless.
+Perhaps you knew of someone (who may have been you) buying some risky investment because the story was compelling, but now the shares are worthless.

 Movies like The Wolf of Wall Street and Boiler Room send out the wrong message, almost encouraging an exciting lifestyle of profits at the expense of others.
 More aptly, this is called "lying and stealing."